How to run the OSM manual demo

 osm install --set=OpenServiceMesh.enablePermissiveTrafficPolicy=true

-1. Post install by patching the osm-mesh-config custom resource in the control plane’s namespace (osm-system by default)
+custom resource in the control plane’s namespace (osm-system

 kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"enablePermissiveTrafficPolicyMode":true}}}' --type=merge